Definition

 - Central banks, such as the Federal Reserve, control monetary policy.

-- They use a variety of tools to maintain economic stability and ensure that inflation stays low (around 2%).
+- They use various tools to maintain economic stability and ensure inflation stays low (around 2%).

 - Tools include adjusting interest rates, changing the amount of money in circulation, and buying or selling bonds.

-- For instance, if there is very high inflation, they may raise interest rates which discourage people from borrowing and encourages them to save.
+- For instance, if there is very high inflation, they may raise interest rates discouraging people from borrowing and encouraging them to save.

-- If there is too little inflation, they may lower interest rates which encourage people to borrow and spend.
+- If there is too little inflation, they may lower interest rates, encouraging people to borrow and spend.

 - By lowering rates, they make it cheaper for businesses to borrow money and invest.